 PCP offer affordable and very competitive alcohol and drug detoxes that are conducted by qualified, medically trained, professionals.

-The cost includes your accomodation, medication and treatment throughout your stay.
-You will also receive counselling and other evidence based alcohol addiction treatments whilst in our care.
+The cost includes your accommodation, medication and treatment throughout your stay.
+You will also receive counselling and other evidence-based alcohol addiction treatments whilst in our care.
 The cost will be dependent on which of our rehabs you choose to admit to and also the duration of your alcohol detox.

 How Long Does an Alcohol Detox Take?